rambutan32/librambutan/docs/README-building.txt

-1. Before the first time you run Sphinx (and any time the Doxygen comments in the libmaple source code are changed), you'll need to re-run doxygen on libmaple.
+1. Before the first time you run Sphinx (and any time the Doxygen comments in the libmaple source code are changed), you'll need to re-run doxygen on the top level of librambutan.

-    $ cd /path/to/top/level
+    $ cd /path/to/top/level/librambutan
     $ make doxygen

    Doxygen will yell at you a lot; it's generally safe to ignore it.

-2. Finally, you can build the HTML (in the leaflabs-docs repository):
+2. Finally, you can build the HTML:

     $ cd /path/to/docs
     $ make html